-The mountains close in (the elevation is 6,320 feet), and along the road a plethora of eclectic merchants pops up, from slick tourist boutiques and slightly dilapidated trinket shops to Victorian B&Bs and more modern motor motels.
+The mountains close in (the elevation is 6,320 feet above sea level), and along the road a plethora of eclectic merchants pops up, from slick tourist boutiques and slightly dilapidated trinket shops to Victorian B&Bs and more modern motor motels.
 The ambiance quickly changes from hustle and bustle to offbeat charm.
 A large chuck of town (752 buildings) has been declared a national historic district, ensuring that Manitou will retain its unique character.

 This area was known to the Ute and Cheyenne Indian tribes long before Europeans arrived.
 It was considered sacred ground thanks to two dozen healing, "boiling" mineral springs that give Manitou Springs its name.
 In 1820, the Long Expedition discovered the springs, and soon wealthy Easterners, particularly those battling tuberculosis, were making their way here to partake in the curative waters fed by the snows from 14,110-foot-tall Pikes Peak.